Painful intelligence: What AI can tell us about human suffering: Frustration as reward loss and prediction error

 As the very expression ``reward prediction \textit{error}'' indicates, the theory of RPE also shows how suffering is related to learning by minimization of errors, which is a fundamental approach in machine learning.
 If the agent can predict the rewards obtained by different actions in different states, it will be able to act so as to maximize the obtained rewards (at least if it has a good model of other aspects of the world as well).
-To learn and improve such predictions, it is necessary to compute the errors incurred by the current system to predict the reward.
+To learn and improve such predictions, it is necessary to compute the errors produced by the current predictions.
 This is how minimizing RPE is related to maximization of rewards.
-In fact, it is possible to devise reinforcement learning algorithms that work simply by minimizing reward prediction error.\footnote{This can be done using a special form of RPE called temporal difference (TD) error.
+In fact, it is possible to devise reinforcement learning algorithms that work simply by minimizing reward prediction error.\footnote{This can be done using a special form of RPE called temporal difference (TD) error (see footnote~\ref{RPEfootnote} below), and in particular using the squared error summed over all states.
 See \citet[p.~268]{suttonbook} who call it Bellman error, or related developments by \citet{bhatnagar2009convergent}.}